adael/awiki/README.md

 # Some tips

-* You can manage the wiki topmenu using the dropdown button at the right of the search box (which is at top-right corner)
+* You can manage the wiki top menu using the dropdown button at the right of the search box (which is at top-right corner)
 * Also you can view all created pages inside this menu
 * Use simple brackets to create links (Example: [page one])
 * For external links use [Page title](http://externalsite.org)